The Scholarship and Additional Student Awards

 Academic Enrichment and Professional Development Award

-Each Sondheim Scholar may apply for an Academic Enrichment and Professional Development Award of up to $550 to be used toward participating in co-curricular and educational opportunities that advance the mission and vision of the Sondheim Public Affairs Program.
+Each Sondheim Scholar may apply for an Academic Enrichment and Professional Development Award (AEPD) of up to $550 to be used toward participating in co-curricular and educational opportunities that advance the mission and vision of the Sondheim Public Affairs Program.

 Sondheim Scholars may use this award to: